microsoft/DeepSpeedExamples/applications/DeepSpeed-VisualChat/README.md

-## DeepSpeed-VisualChat: Enabling Multi-Round Multi-Image Interleave Chat for All Scales
+## DeepSpeed-VisualChat: Enabling Multi-Round Multi-Image Chat for All Scales

 An easy-to-use, scalable, and efficient multi-modal training pipeline for multi-round multi-image interleave chat experience.